Garden Animal Pest Control

 Step Five: Consider a cat.
 They do a great job keeping rabbits

 Tunnel Boring Enemies:

-away at the carrot below the surface.
-And if you have ever had a mole tunnel under a
+away at the top of the root.
+If you have ever had a mole tunnel under a

-cantaloupe or pumpkin and eat through just as the fruit ripens,
+cantaloupe or pumpkin, and eat through just as the fruit ripens, you know

 In their tunneling effort, they do not care about the primary or secondary

 roots they disrupt.
-This weakens and can even kill the plant.
+This weakens, and can even kill the plant.
 More than

 once, this gardener has had a giant sunflower topple over as a result of

 Here are some ideas to minimize this problem.
 We say "minimize", as moles